yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-filter-demo.markdown

 {% endhighlight %}

-In this example, we can see that the `LogAndCensorizeWrite` method receives an [ISpaceFilterEntry|ISpaceFilterEntry Interface] as its single parameter, and not the `Message` object like the `LogTake` method.
+In this example, we can see that the `LogAndCensorizeWrite` method receives an depanlinkISpaceFilterEntrytengahlink./ispacefilterentry-interface.htmlbelakanglink as its single parameter, and not the `Message` object like the `LogTake` method.
 That's because this method might need to update the value of the message when it needs to be censored.
 This can only be done using the `entry.UpdateObject` method.

 Another important thing to notice is that the `LogAndCensorizeWrite` method first checks if the Message type  from the `entry.ObjectType`, can be assigned into Message, and only then gets the actual Message object.
 This is done to decrease the performance impact of the filter, because the evaluation of `GetObject` and `UpdateObject` is done in a lazy fashion.